Most people take few risks.

-My first real estate purchase was in the United States.
-In 1995, I bought a three-flat building in Chicago.
-I was renting an apartment in another three-flat, and the owners notified us they were selling the building.
-Until that moment, I hadn’t been thinking about buying a house let alone a multi-unit building.
+It was 1995, and I bought a three-flat building in Chicago.
+I was renting an apartment in another three-flat, and the owners told us they were selling the building.
+Until that moment, I hadn’t been thinking about buying a house, let alone a multi-unit building.

 But I liked the apartment where we were living, so I began looking into whether it would be possible for me to buy the building.
 I started to educate myself, running numbers, speaking with mortgage lenders, checking prices of other buildings, trying to understand the market.

-Eventually, I found a building that met all my number parameters and bought it.
+I found another building that met all my number parameters—and bought it.

-What many were advising me against turned out to be one of the best investments I’ve ever made.
+It turned out to be one of the best investments I ever made.
 After owning the building for two-and-a-half years, I sold it for almost double what I’d paid.
-The best part was the leverage.

 My next real estate investment was in Spain.
-That was the pre-construction purchase of an apartment on the beach.
+I bought a pre-construction apartment on the beach.